ciberdiego123/gama-plugin/README.md

 Clone this repository using `git clone https://github.com/openmole/gama-plugin`

-Checkout the latest dev branch with `git checkout 7`
+Checkout the branch which correspond to openmole version you use : `git checkout master` for latest OpenMOLE release or some dev branch if you are crazy (see branches available with `git branch`)

 You could now compile `gama-plugin` using these commands :
 ```bash